FactoDeepLearning/LinePytorchOCR/README.md

 # PytorchOCR
 A pytorch implementation of a line optical character recognition (OCR).

-We provide a pre-formatted line IAM dataset and a pre-trained Gated Fully Convolutional (GFCN) model reaching 5.23% of CER for the validation set and 7.99% for the test set.
+We provide a pre-trained Gated Fully Convolutional (GFCN) model on the line IAM dataset reaching 5.23% of CER for the validation set and 7.99% for the test set.

 ## Format your data
 Your dataset folder must be placed in the "Datasets" folder and be structured in the following way: